kevinslin/seed-tldr/vault/common.git-authors.md

 `git authors --list`

-- Append the list of committers to the the `AUTHORS` file and open it in the default editor:
+- Append the list of committers to the `AUTHORS` file and open it in the default editor:

 `git authors`

-- Append the list of committers, excluding emails, to the the `AUTHORS` file and open it in the default editor:
+- Append the list of committers, excluding emails, to the `AUTHORS` file and open it in the default editor:

 `git authors --no-email`